denmasoft/nutrichain-catalogue-service/README.md

 docker-compose up -d catalogo
 ```

-The Catalogue microservice will be available at http://localhost:8081 (or as configured in your docker-compose.yml).
+The Catalogue microservice will be available at http://localhost:8081 (or as configured in docker-compose.yml).

 ## API Documentation